-For the three months ended March 31, 2016, net cash used in investing activities consisted of \$20,429 to purchase marketable securities and \$416 to purchase property and equipment, offset by \$10,106 in maturities of marketable securities.
+For the three months ended March 31, 2017, net cash provided by investing activities primarily consisted of \$11.3 million in sales and maturities of marketable securities, partially offset by \$5.2 million to purchase marketable securities and \$2.9 million to purchase property and equipment.

-For the three months ended March 31, 2015, net cash used in investing activities consisted of \$106 to purchase property and equipment.
+For the three months ended March 31, 2016, net cash used in investing activities consisted of \$20.4 million to purchase marketable securities and \$0.4 million to purchase property and equipment, offset by \$10.1 million in maturities of marketable securities.